leonishard/LennyTicTacToe/README.md

 If you want to run the bundle process in watch mode, run `npm run build:watch`.

 ## Viewing the HTML files
 To view the HTML files, open the `build` folder and open the desired HTML file in a browser.
-E.g., by right-clicking the file and selecting "Open with" and then your browser of choice.
+E.g., by right-clicking the file and selecting "Open with" and then your browser of choice.# LennyTicTacToe